 Eileen has been on the Academy Council of St Matthias Academy for over a decade, her ambition is to ensure that all children receive the support and care that they need without having to go through the damaging process of permanent exclusion.

 Teaching Staff Representative

 Felicity is the English teacher at St Matthias Fishponds site as well as the literacy lead.
 After teaching for five years in mainstream education, she took a short break to travel in Asia.
 On her return Felicity made the move to specialist provision.
-She has now been teaching at St Matthias for the last three and a half years and loves challenges and rewards that come with working there.
+She has now been teaching at St Matthias for the last six years and loves challenges and rewards that come with working there.

 Having grown up in the South West Sam Williamson began as a languages teacher in the world of education following a successful career in local authority revenues.
 Having worked all over the South of England in various senior leadership roles Sam took up a Headship of a very challenging school in coastal Kent and was fortunate to have been invited to speak at various events including The Headteachers Roundtable at Number 10 Downing Street on Coastal Challenge.
 Having taken this school on a transformational journey Sam returned to the South West as Principal of Merchants’ Academy leading it out of Special Measures.

 Sam now holds the post of Executive Lead for Secondary at Venturers Trust and is developing a coaching culture and Professional development Institute for The Trust.
 Deeply committed to social equity Sam is invested in research- based approaches and grounded in authentic values driven leadership.
 Sam is very proud to be involved in system wide transformation via the involvement with the newly created Five Counties Teaching School Hub and acutely sensitive to the needs and benefits of a collaborative approach to building capacity to transform the outcomes for all young people in the South West.

 Support Staff Representative

 Elected by Staff from 07 September 2020 - 06 September 2023